 Glory has adopted a “Company with Audit & Supervisory Committee” as a form of corporate organization to further strengthen the supervisory function of the Board of Directors and increase the efficiency of management decision-making.

-For further enhancement of the supervisory function of the Board and for swift and efficient business management, decisions regarding the execution of important operations are flexibly delegated to Directors and business execution function of management are delegated to an executive officer upon the executive officer system.
+For further enhancement of the supervisory function of the Board and for swift and efficient business management, decisions regarding the execution of important operations are flexibly delegated to Directors and business execution function of management are delegated to Executive Officers under the executive officer system.

 Furthermore, the Company has established committees such as the Nomination Advisory Committee and the Compensation Advisory Committee as consultative bodies for the determination of appointment and remuneration to ensure the transparency and objectivity of management decision-making while the Audit & Supervisory Committee addresses to enhance the audit and supervisory functions.